 Dr. Samuel C. Watson was born in Charleston, South Carolina on the 15th of August, 1832.
-His parents were Alex and Margaret Watson and he had a brother named David.
-At the age of nine years old, he was orphaned and went to live with a Presbyterian minister in Washington D.C.
-He received an excellent education and went on to attend Union Seminary.
-When he was 16, he attended Phillips Academy and in 1853, he attended Oberlin College.
+Dr. Watson’s parents were Alex and Margaret Watson and he had a younger brother named David.
+At the age of nine years old he was orphaned and went to live with William McLane, a Presbyterian minister in Washington D.C.
+Dr. Watson received an excellent education and went on to attend Union Seminary.
+When he was 16, he attended Phillips Academy and in 1853 he attended Oberlin College.
 Later that same year, Dr. Watson left Oberlin College and attended The University of Michigan to study medicine.
-After completing studies in Western Homeopathic College in Cleveland Ohio, Dr. Watson moved to Chatham, Ontario and he opened a medical practice.
+After completing studies at Western Homeopathic College in Cleveland Ohio, Dr. Watson moved to Chatham and he opened a medical practice.

 Dr. Watson married Sarah Louise Smith on the 26th of February, 1861 in Salem, Massachusetts.
-She was born in Philadelphia, Pennsylvania on the 10th of December, 1834, the daughter of Peter and Sarah Cassey.
+Mrs. Watson was born in Philadelphia, Pennsylvania on the 10th of December, 1834, the daughter of Peter and Sarah Cassey.
 (Mrs. Watson had been married once before).
-It states on their marriage record, that Dr. Watson was a physician living in Chatham at the time of their marriage.
+It states on their marriage record that Dr. Watson was a physician living in Chatham at the time of their marriage.
 After his marriage, Dr. Watson practiced medicine for a short time in Toronto.
-Their daughter Amy was born in Toronto on the 18th of February, 1863.
+Their daughter Amy was born in Toronto on the 18th of February, 1863 (died in 1933).

 Dr. Watson engaged in politics and he sat on the city’s board of estimates.
-He twice ran unsuccessfully for the state legislature but he was eventually elected to the City Council in 1883.
+Twice he ran unsuccessfully for the state legislature but he was eventually elected to the Detroit City Council in 1883.
 In 1884, Dr. Watson was elected as a delegate to the Republican National Convention.
 That same year a notice in the August 21st edition of the Chicago Tribune stated that Dr. Watson had been appointed a Commissioner to represent the “colored people” of Michigan at the World’s Fair in New Orleans.

 Reference: The Black Abolitionist Papers, Volumn II Canada 1830-1865.